-- Age-Appropriate Activities and Materials means activities and materials that foster social, intellectual, communicative, and emotional development and that challenge the individual to use their skills in these areas while considering their chronological age, developmental level, and physical skills. - 2.
-Covered HCBS means any Home- and Community-Based Service(s) provided under the Colorado State Medicaid Plan, a Colorado Medicaid waiver program, or a State-funded program administered by the Department.
-This category excludes Respite Services, Palliative/Supportive Care services provided outside the child's home under the Children with Life-Limiting Illness Waiver, and Youth Day Services under the Children's Extensive Support (CES) Waiver. - 3.
-Discrimination means the unfair or prejudicial treatment of people and groups based on characteristics such as race, color, ethnic or national origin, ancestry, age, sex, gender, sexual orientation, gender identity and expression, religion, creed, political beliefs, or disability. - 4.
-Home and Community--Based Services (HCBS) Setting means any physical location where Covered HCBS are provided. - a.
-HCBS Settings include, but are not limited to, Provider-Owned or -Controlled Non-Residential Settings, Other Non-Residential Settings, Provider-Owned or -Controlled Residential Settings, and Other Residential Settings. - b.
-If Covered HCBS are provided at a physical location to one or more individuals, the setting is considered an HCBS Setting, regardless of whether some individuals at the setting do not receive Covered HCBS.
-The requirements of Section 8.7001.B 8.7003 apply to the setting as a whole and protect the rights of all individuals receiving services at the setting regardless of payer source. - 5.
+The Department may request additional information as needed and shall determine the timeframes 2 for the submission of documentation and responses.
+In addition to ruling on the request for 3 emergency order, the Department may review the substantive issues involved in the dispute and 4 determine the required course of action.
+5 6 8.7001 Home and Community-Based Services Member Rights and Responsibilities 7 8 8.7001.A Definitions 9 10 1.
+Age-Appropriate Activities and Materials means activities and materials that foster social, intellectual, 11 communicative, and emotional development and that challenge the individual to use their skills in 12 these areas while considering their chronological age, developmental level, and physical skills.
+13 2.
+Covered HCBS means any Home- and Community-Based Service(s) provided under the Colorado 14 State Medicaid Plan, a Colorado Medicaid waiver program, or a State-funded program administered 15 by the Department.
+This category excludes Respite Services, Palliative/Supportive Care services provided outside the child's home under the Children with Life-Limiting Illness Waiver, and Youth Day 16 Services under the Children's Extensive Support (CES) Waiver.
+17 18 3.
+Discrimination means the unfair or prejudicial treatment of people and groups based on 19 characteristics such as race, color, ethnic or national origin, ancestry, age, sex, gender, sexual 20 orientation, gender identity and expression, religion, creed, political beliefs, or disability.
+21 4.
+Home and Community--Based Services (HCBS) Setting means any physical location where Covered 22 HCBS are provided.
+23 HCBS Settings include, but are not limited to, Provider-Owned or -Controlled Non-Rresidential Settings, Other Non-Residential Settings, Provider-Owned or -Controlled 24 25 Residential Settings, and Other Residential Settings.
+26 b.
+If Covered HCBS are provided at a physical location to one or more individuals, the setting is 27 considered an HCBS Setting, regardless of whether some individuals at the setting do not 28 receive Covered HCBS.
+The requirements of Section 8.7001.B 8.7003 apply to the setting as 29 a whole and protect the rights of all individuals receiving services at the setting regardless of 30 payer source.
+31 5.
 Informed Consent means the informed, freely given, written agreement of the individual (or, if authorized, their Guardian or other Legally Authorized Representative) to a Rights Modification.
-The Case Manager ensures that the agreement is informed, freely given, and in writing by confirming that the individual (or, if authorized, their Guardian or other Legally Authorized Representative) understands all of the information required to be documented in Section 8.7001.B.43.D and has signed the Department-prescribed form to that effect. - 6.
+The 32 33 Case Manager ensures that the agreement is informed, freely given, and in writing by confirming that 34 the individual (or, if authorized, their Guardian or other Legally Authorized Representative) 35 understands all of the information required to be documented in Section 8.7001.B.43.D and has signed the Department-prescribed form to that effect.
+36 37 6.
 Intensive Supervision means one-on-one (1:1), line-of-sight, or 24-hour supervision.
-Intensive Supervision is a Rights Modification if the individual verbally or non-verbally expresses that they do not want the supervision or if the supervision would be covered by the Department's processes for rights suspensions or restrictive procedures pursuant to the version of Sections 8.600.4, 8.604.3, and 8.608.1-2 in effect on December 30, 2021. - 7.
+Intensive Supervision is a Rights Modification if the individual verbally or non-verbally expresses that they do 38 39 not want the supervision or if the supervision would be covered by the Department's processes for 40 rights suspensions or restrictive procedures pursuant to the version of Sections 8.600.4, 8.604.3, and 41 8.608.1-2 in effect on December 30, 2021.
+42 7.
 Legally Authorized Representative means a person with legal authority to represent an individual in a particular matter.
-Such a person may be: - a. the Parent of a minor;
+Such a person may be: 43 a. the Parent of a minor;